hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_meteor_shower_with_bright_streaks__5a0e1d68-48f6-429a-8ede-1ec13d97221c-0_2.content.md

 ## Meteor Shower

-Behold the beauty of a meteor shower with this captivating wallpaper.
+Behold the beauty of a meteor shower with this Cap<wbr>ti<wbr>va<wbr>ting wallpaper.
 The bright streaks of light crossing the night sky will transport you to a world beyond our own.
 Download this wallpaper and let the magic of the universe inspire you every day.

 [Download Now](insert download link here)